blevinscm/patapi/static/docs/index.md

 ## About PAT

-This project is building a service that a PTSD sufferer can use to talk about their feelings and can receive data driven feedback for coping with PTSD.
-The service allows the customer to record their emotions, flashbacks, incidents, nightmares in a journal that they can then choose to share with their mental health professional.
-Being able to get the emotions and thoughts out with the added benefit of being able to share with their mental health provider will be of a great service.
+The PAT project team is building a service that a PTSD sufferer can use to talk about their feelings, incidents, and traumatic experiences in a safe and private manner.
+Users can receive data driven feedback for coping with PTSD based on their entries.
+The service allows the user to record a traumatic experience, general journal entry, or an incident with a PTSD specific conversational canvas.

 ## Data Privacy